 One of the ways to ensure that RCMs are seen to be highly desirable by condominium corporations is to promote the designation as credible, and those who hold it as knowledgeable and adding value to any condominium corporation in which they work.
 Letting Boards of Directors know that ongoing learning for RCMs is a part of maintaining their designation only serves to reinforce the credibility and value-added of an RCM.

-Every RCM is required to earn 20 CE points in the reporting period.
+Every RCM is required to earn 20 CE points (10 hours of education) in the reporting period.

 Each reporting period is the calendar year, synchronized with membership renewal.
 Download the CE Points Tracking Form here.